-Moose Hill Wildlife Sanctuary is home to nearly 2,000 acres of natural habitat, 20 miles of trails, an organic farm, and a seasonal maple sugaring operation.
-On a field trip, students will have the opportunity for experiential learning in a diversity of forest, field, and vernal pool habitats, and a boardwalk that runs through a red maple wetland.
+On a field trip to Moose Hill, students will have the opportunity for experiential learning in a diversity of forest, field, and vernal pool habitats, and a boardwalk that runs through a red maple wetland.

 In-School and at the Sanctuary

 Whether you want to bring nature into the classroom or take lessons outside, our programs for schools offer insight into New England habitats and native species and enrich natural history and science lessons while strengthening students’ connections to the environment.

 Moose Hill offers field trip programs for schools at the wildlife sanctuary, in-school programs led by a Mass Audubon teacher naturalist, and hybrid programs that incorporate both an in-class and in-the-field experience.

 Download the Metro South School Programs Brochure to learn more about our offerings and contact us to design the right program for your needs.

 Mass Audubon’s Professional Development programs are designed to increase content knowledge, provide teachers with hands-on, STEM-focused learning experiences, and offer resources for teaching engaging, inquiry-based science lessons in the schoolyard or classroom.
 In-person and virtual workshops are available, along with consulting and site visits.